 \subsubsection{Training nodes}

-Training nodes are the core compute units powered by three components. \begin{itemize} \item \textit{Communication stack} handles data exchange between training nodes, e.g., weights, gradients, and training state. \item \textit{DL framework} runs the training pipeline, including data preparation, gradient computation, and parameter updates.
-Common frameworks like PyTorch, TensorFlow, and MXNet can be used here. \item \textit{Agent} bridges the node and scheduler.
-On the northbridge, it monitors local status, detects node and link changes, reports events to the scheduler to trigger actions such as scale-out, scale-in, connect-link, and disconnect-link.
-It also executes commands from the scheduler, such as connecting to new neighbors, disconnecting links, sending or receiving training states, and updating the local model synchronization policy.
-On the southbridge, the agent coordinates computation and communication.
+These nodes are the core compute units powered by three levels (from down to up): \begin{itemize} \item \textit{Communication stack} handles data exchange between training nodes, e.g., weights, gradients, activations. \item \textit{DL framework} runs the training pipeline, including data preparation, gradient computation, and parameter updates.
+Frameworks like PyTorch, TensorFlow, and MXNet can be used. \item \textit{Agent} bridges the node and scheduler.
+On the north bridge, it monitors local status, detects node and link changes, and reports events to the scheduler to trigger scaling actions.
+It also executes commands from the scheduler, such as connecting to a new neighbor, disconnecting a link, sending or receiving training state, and updating local synchronization policy.
+On the south bridge, the agent coordinates computation and communication.
 For example, establishing or closing sockets, updating communication rules (e.g., which data to send or receive), synchronizing training state for new nodes, and handling faults like blocking and restarting all-reduce. \end{itemize}